-The station hosts the course Presenting World Music on Radio with Lucy Duran, presenter of the programmes World Routes and Music Planet on BBC Radio 3, and Carlos Chirinos, Station Manager of SOAS Radio.
-The course was the recipient of the Director’s Teaching Prize 2009 for its combination of academic and practical learning outcomes.
+The station supports academic teaching, including Presenting World Music on Radio with Lucy Duran, BBC3 presenter of World Routes and Music Planet, and Making Digital Media with Caspar Melville.
+The courses were awarded a Director’s Teaching Prize in 2009 and 2018 for their combination of academic and practical learning outcomes.

-SOAS Radio regularly acts as consultant of Communication for Development projects in the UK and Africa.
-Recently, we have worked in the Republic of Congo, Tanzania, Mozambique and Ghana.
-We contributed to the setting-up and running of Biso na Biso, a community radio station for the Forest semi-nomadic Indigenous People in the North-East Republic of Congo: Biso na Biso; and JT Live Radio, Ghana a youth-led online radio station based in Jamestown, Accra.
+SOAS Radio has acted as a consultant of Communication for Development projects in the UK and Africa.
+We have worked in the Republic of Congo, Tanzania, Mozambique and Ghana, contributing to the setting-up and running of Biso na Biso, a community radio station for the Forest semi-nomadic Indigenous People in the North-East Republic of Congo and JT Live Radio, Ghana, a youth-led online radio station based in Jamestown, Accra.

 Zeinab Badawi, BBC Presenter said: “As both a broadcast journalist and a SOAS alumna, I’m pleased to see the growth of SOAS Radio.
 It’s an outlet for the incredible diversity of voices at the School as well as a much-needed training ground for the next generation of broadcasters.”